kissmygritts/telemetR-v2/README.md

 1. Write & Read data from SQLite database
 1. Create a package
 1. Write as [Shiny app](http://shiny.rstudio.com/) or [RStudio Addin](https://rstudio.github.io/rstudio-extensions/rstudio_addins.html)
     * documentation site
-1. Methods to extend the functionality
+1. Methods to extend the functionality (a plugin system)
+1. Build and deploy as a SaaS (maybe?)